We meet at the intersection of art, technology, and performance.

 Marlee Weinberg, also known as mbody+tech is an explorer of the corporeal, a surveyor of the cerebral, and a pupil to the natural world.
 Her practice zooms in to the cellular level and zooms out to the universal as a way to make sense of the reality we live in. mbody has a foundation in dance, somatics, performance and over the last several years she has integrated new technologies and digital design into her work.
 With the use of imagination, technology, lessons from nature, and keeping the senses in tune, mbody+tech creates interactive experiences and performances.
 Her intention is to build new realities, informed experiences, as well as offer healing practices with the hopes to evolve the future to be a better place for us all.

-Nadia Petković is a berlin-based artist whose work expresses a return to nature, often referencing alternate realities, like dreams or utopias.
+Nadia Petković is a berlin-based artist and architect whose work expresses a return to nature, often referencing alternate realities, like dreams or utopias.
 She uses the mediums of illustration, painting and digital drawing as a way to connect elements of nature with the human condition, amplifying natural scenery, composing surreal imagined worlds and employing symbols, to observe a universal symbiosis.
 Her work responds to human dissociation from nature, in which the dominant worldview has forgotten our interdependence.
 She uses art as a way to communicate and navigate the tensions between what we see as divided or separated: nature and us, mind and body, interior and exterior, the individual and the collective.

 Alex Forge is a film director, and a creator of images and imaginary worlds.
 Starting at a young age, he brought together talented artists and technicians for a variety of audiovisual projects.
 The dual identity of the individual, dreams and myth are recurring themes in his work.
 Parallel, alternate, overlapping realities, embedded infinitely within one another... what do we see when we look in the mirror and what peers back at us?
 With GhostRaum, Alex's experience in designing powerful and evocative images brings him to envision the most ambitious visual creations.

 Involvement in arts & culture has spanned Astrid Rostaing´s entire professional life.
 While carrying projects forward in a number of different domains, she enjoys giving structure to all kinds of beautifully chaotic & ambivalent realities, served by her curiosity for diverse forms of creativity.
 Since completing masters degrees in English Arts & Literature, Communication Sciences, and Cultural Politics & Management in Paris, she has accompanied visual artists, theatre directors, choreographers, performers, and designers in the construction of their ideas.
-She has also lent expertise in public relations, and in communicating the completed vision through various media.
+She has also offered expertise in public relations, and in shaping the completed vision through various media.